adamd1008/wav2bmp/README.md

 Note: you may need to use the command `python3` in place of `python`, depending on your platform.
 If in doubt, to find the version you are using, use command `python --version`.

-### Clone this repository
+### Clone/download the code

-From the command-line:
+To clone, run from the command-line:

 ```
 git clone https://github.com/adamd1008/wav2bmp.git
 ```

-It's best to clone the repository to a hard disk drive.
+It's best to put the repository on a hard disk drive.
 More details on that below.

 ### (Optional) Install an image editor